wp-plugins/formidable/readme.txt

 [See more FAQs](http://formidablepro.com/formidable-faqs/ "Formidable Pro FAQs")

 == Changelog ==
+= 1.06.10 =
+* Allow the usage of any html attributes inside the [input] tag in the customizable HTML
+* PRO: Added "Chosen" autocomplete to dropdown fields
+* PRO: Extended the "admin only" field option to all user roles, or only logged-in or logged-out users
+* PRO: Added multiple-select to data from entries dropdowns
+* PRO: Added more info to the form settings sidebar
+* PRO: Resolved conflict between ajax submit and plugins/themes with whitespace in php files
+* PRO: Fixed template export to properly serialize and escape for multiple choice fields

 = 1.06.09 =
 * DROPPED PHP4 SUPPORT.
 Do not update if you run PHP4.
 * Added the "create template" link into the free version